-Established in 2005, the Letters & Science Advisory Board is the college's outside advisory group that serves as a "cabinet" for the academic deans.
+Established in 2005, the Letters & Science Advisory Council is the college's outside advisory group that serves as a "cabinet" for the dean and associate deans.
 The council is comprised of leaders from the business, civic and academic communities who bring special qualities, expertise and interests applicable to the college's initiatives in areas such as undergraduate education, strategic planning, financial management and development priorities.
-Current L&S Advisory Board members are listed below.
+Current L&S Advisory Council members are listed below.

 John Kiely earned his B.S. degree from MSU in 1974 before going to North Dakota State to earn his doctorate in chemistry.
 He has held many important positions in the pharmaceutical industry, including Medical Chemist at Warner-Lambert (now part of Pfizer), Associate Director of Chemistry at Isis Pharmaceuticals (antisense drugs), Vice President of Chemistry at Trega Biotech (combinatorial chemistry) and Lion Biosciences (Heidelberg, cholesterol control pathways) and Vice President of Chemistry, Research and Operations at Gryphon Therapeuticals (chemical synthesis of proteins).

 Robert Bargatze, an MSU alumnus, is a co-founder of Ligocyte Pharmaceuticals, Inc., acquired in 2012 by Takeda Pharmaceutical.
 Prior to the acquisition, he served as Executive Vice President and Chief Scientific Officer of the company.
 At LigoCyte, he headed the early-stage development of human vaccines, one of which is directed to the prevention of stomach flu caused by noroviruses.
 This vaccine has matured to clinical stage.
 He is also a founding member of the Montana BioScience Alliance, and served as chairman of the Alliance's board.
 He is currently a member of the Alliance's board of directors.